 The blonde smiled.
 “Who do you think I’m working for?”

 “Did Jazz send you?”
 Elliott gasped, thinking he might help his own situation.

 “Fucking shut up Franny—Jeezuss.”
-McQuade slowly shook his head as he gripped his injury and gritted his teeth.
+McQuade slowly shook his head as he continued to grip his wound and grit his teeth.
 “I don’t know who … you’re working for, but you’d better fucking kill me, bitch.”

 “Why—is the big bad injured coward going to hunt me down?”
 The tone dripped with sarcasm.

 “I don’t care who you’re working for—you’re fucking dead.”

 “I’m freelance, and for however long you’ve got left, I’d suggest you improve your attitude.”

 “Or fucking what—bitch?”
 McQuade panted as he applied pressure to the bleeding thigh.

 “If you don’t sort your attitude, I’ll sort it—the next one goes in your other thigh.”

 “Fuck you.”
 McQuade spat at her as he held his wound with both hands.